mongodb/specifications/source/retryable-writes/retryable-writes.rst

 Drivers MUST only attempt to retry a write command that encounters a retryable error.
 Drivers MUST NOT attempt to retry a write command on any other error.

+When selecting a writable server for the first attempt of a retryable write command, drivers MUST allow a server selection error to propagate.
+If the selected server's maximum wire version does not support retryable writes, drivers MUST raise a client-side error.
+In both cases, the caller is able to infer that no attempt was made.

-If the first attempt of a write command including a transaction ID encounters a retryable error, the driver MUST update its topology according to the SDAM spec (see: `Error Handling`_), reselect a writable server, and execute the command again.
+If the first attempt of a write command including a transaction ID encounters a retryable error, the driver MUST update its topology according to the SDAM spec (see: `Error Handling`_) and capture this original retryable error.
+Drivers should then proceed with selecting a writable server for the retry attempt.

+.. _Error Handling: ../server-discovery-and-monitoring/server-discovery-and-monitoring.rst#error-handling

+If the driver cannot select a server for the retry attempt or the selected server does not support retryable writes (e.g. mixed-version cluster), retrying is not possible and drivers MUST raise the original retryable error.
+In both cases, the caller is able to infer that an attempt was made.

+If the retry attempt also fails, drivers MUST update their topology according to the SDAM spec (see: `Error Handling`_) and raise any ensuing error to the user.
+In this case, the error from the retry attempt is just as relevant as the original retryable error and the caller is still able to infer that an attempt was made.

+Drivers MUST NOT attempt to retry a write command with the same transaction ID more than once.

 Consider the following pseudo-code:

-.. _Error Handling: ../server-discovery-and-monitoring/server-discovery-and-monitoring.rst#error-handling

 .. code:: typescript

   function executeRetryableWrite(command) {
+    /* Allow ServerSelectionException to propagate to our caller, which can then
-    server = selectServer("writable");
+     * assume that no attempts were made. */ server = selectServer("writable");

+    /* UnsupportedException will inform the caller of a configuration error in
+     * their application (i.e. using retryWrites=true with an old cluster) */
     if (server.getMaxWireVersion() < RETRYABLE_WIRE_VERSION) {
       throw new UnsupportedException();
     }

+    /* NetworkException and NotMasterException are both retryable errors.
+If
+     * caught, remember the exception, update SDAM accordingly, and proceed with
+     * retrying the operation. */
     try {
       return executeCommand(server, command);
-    } catch (NetworkException e) {
+    } catch (NetworkException originalError) {
-      updateTopologyDescriptionForNetworkError(server, e);
+      updateTopologyDescriptionForNetworkError(server, originalError);
-    } catch (NotMasterException e) {
+    } catch (NotMasterException originalError) {
-      updateTopologyDescriptionForNotMasterError(server, e);
+      updateTopologyDescriptionForNotMasterError(server, originalError);
     }

+    /* If we cannot select a writable server, do not proceed with retrying and
+     * throw the original error.
+The caller can then infer that an attempt was
+     * made and failed. */
+    try {
       server = selectServer("writable");

-    // If the new server is too old, throw original error if (server.getMaxWireVersion() < RETRYABLE_WIRE_VERSION) {
+    } catch (Exception ignoredError) {
-      throw e;
+      throw originalError;
     }

+    /* If the server selected for retrying is too old, throw the original error.
+     * The caller can then infer that an attempt was made and failed.
+This case
+     * is very rare, and likely means that the cluster has mixed versions, just
+     * experienced a fail over, and we missed the error that retryable writes
+     * were not supported during the first attempt (3.6 feature compatibility
+     * could not have been enabled). */ if (server.getMaxWireVersion() < RETRYABLE_WIRE_VERSION) {
+      throw originalError;
+    }

+    /* Allow any retryable error from the second attempt to propagate to our
+     * caller, as it will be just as relevant (if not more relevant) than the
+     * original error.
+For any other exception, we should raise the original
+     * error. */
+    try {
       return executeCommand(server, command);
+    } catch (NetworkException secondError) {
+      updateTopologyDescriptionForNetworkError(server, secondError);
+      throw secondError;
+    } catch (NotMasterException secondError) {
+      updateTopologyDescriptionForNotMasterError(server, secondError);
+      throw secondError;
+    } catch (Exception ignoredError) {
+      throw originalError;
     }

-When selecting a writable server for the first attempt of a retryable write command, drivers MUST raise a client-side error if the server's maximum wire version does not support retryable writes.
-If the server selected for a retry attempt does not support retryable writes (e.g. mixed-version cluster), retrying is not possible and drivers MUST raise the original error to the user.
+  }

 When retrying a write command, drivers MUST resend the command with the same transaction ID.
 Drivers MAY resend the original wire protocol message (see:
 `Can drivers resend the same wire protocol message on retry attempts?`_).
-If the second attempt also fails with retryable error, drivers MUST update their topology according to the SDAM spec (see: `Error Handling`_) and raise that error to the user.
-Drivers MUST NOT attempt to retry a write command with the same transaction ID more than once.

 In the case of a multi-statement write operation split across multiple write commands, a failed retry attempt will also interrupt execution of any additional